RSapsford89/a-walk-in-the-park/README.md

 Hosting is carried out via Github Pages.
 The creation of this is done by choosing which branch of the project you wish to be made live in the Project > Settings > Pages area.
 By selecting Main, the most recently pushed 'main' branch is made the live, viewable page.

+## Bugs and Fixes

+Throughout the development numerous bugs were fixed and incremental changes made to improve repsonsiveness, element positions and accessibility issues for example.

+WAVE contrast fixes required the changing of Navbar, Card and Footer font colours.
+This was mostly resolved using WAVE to get the report and then Devtools to change colours and inspect the 'ratio' reading when it appeared.

+Fixed page performance when using Lighthouse Mobile testing.
+Initial performance was very low (around the 60 mark) and the logs provided by Lighthouse suggested the format and payload of the video and images were too large.
+To improve this the image format and sizes were changed to be as small as is accpetable for viewer quality and change from png or jpg to webp.
+The video was reduced to 480p.

+Another page performance issue was reported by lighthouse to be the city and bee image with caption.
+After inspection and testing it appeared to be due to the fact that the position would change during load, which lowers the performance score greatly.
+I created a new combined image instead of using CSS styling to overlay the bee.webp with the city.webp for an overall improvement.

+The Footer across the gallery and contact pages were incorrectly set to 100% width because the elements were outside the container which set them to the proper width.
+By moving the elements to be within a container the CSS and Bootstrap rules would be applief so the correct margin is in place.

+Initial implementation of the Gallery had images which would flow past my intended 'bottom'.
+This meant that portrait images appeared elongated when the following column had a shorter vertical landscape image.
+By changing the overflow styling used I could get the effect I wanted.

+Initial implementation of the Gallery would result in images being overly wide between the chosen column media-query breakpoints.
+This resulted in oversized images and did not look like a Masonry layout inbetween breakpoints.
+Resolved by setting max width to 100% when the media-query sizes were correctly set in CSS and setting a maximum page width so that very-large screen sizes did not end up with stretched images either.

+Card alignment was not working as intended, card margins were not spaced equally between columns.
+Fixed by using mx-auto in the Bootstrap classes.

+Accordion display on mobile views would not display neatly due to the font size and columns in the table.
+It was decided that the table could be contained in an accordion and that this element could have the class `mobile-hidden` applied which used a media query to hide it from the page on small width screens.

+During early development feedback from people who had seen the site was that the colours and layout were too cramped.
+A second branch was made to develop and test with a new layout which could then be merged if feedback was that this new layout was preferred.
+After showing the new layout, it was approved and merged into the main branch.

+Gallery was intended to have the `hover` CSS style applied which would fade the image and show some title font to describe the image locations.
+Reading and testing with the `transistions` rules created the effect I desired but applied them across the site (including home page).
+To resolve, the rule was moved into `gallery-masonry img:hover` and this was applied to the masonry images only.

+Inconsistent margins between sections and pages.
+Occassionaly the margins between sections would differ by some small number of pixels.
+Temporary CSS styling and Devtool debug was used to isolate the issue: inconsistent use of `container` and `container-fluid` and if content was nested inside grid `columns`.
+Reviewing and testing of site wide content re-aligned page margins and made them consistent throughout.

 ## Future Improvements

 * Add a menu to sort from newest to oldest walks
 * use gmaps api to link or create in-page routes
 * backend to store the data and respond with a 'thanks for subscribing email'